eswiniarski/chrome-tabs-save/README.md

 # Tabs save
-This extension allows you export open tabls to file
+This is google chrome extension which allows you export open tabls to file